Khanz9664/Python-Games/README.md

 Enjoy the game and see if you can outsmart your opponent in this classic battle of wits!

+---
+**5) Snake Game**

+Welcome to the Snake Game!
+This timeless arcade classic challenges you to control a snake as it slithers around the screen, eating food and growing longer with each bite.
+Test your reflexes and strategy as you try to achieve the highest score possible without crashing into the walls or your own tail.

+**How to Play:**
+1. Use the arrow keys or WASD to control the direction of the snake (up, down, left, right).
+2. Guide the snake to eat the food (red circle) that appears randomly on the screen.
+3. Each time the snake eats food, it grows longer and your score increases.
+4. The game ends if the snake hits the wall or collides with its own body.
+5. Try to beat your high score with each play!

+**Features:**
+- Real-time graphics and smooth movement using the `turtle` module.
+- Score tracking with a display of the current and high scores.
+- Increasing challenge as the snake grows longer.
+- Simple, intuitive controls for an engaging gameplay experience.

+Enjoy the Snake Game and see how long you can survive!

+---

 ### How to Run:
 Clone the repository: git clone https://github.com/MustansirNisar/Python-Games.git